 Prior to Round 1 coding, 6 persons were trained and completed coding of the 220 NHATS validation study clocks.
 Inter-rater reliability for each coder was assessed against the two neuropsychology coders and 3 persons were selected as coders (all with a kappa of .77 or higher).
 At each subsequent round, a pool of potential coders was trained.
 Coders were selected based on inter-rater reliability against the two neuropsychology coders.
 In Round 2, 4 coders were used (all with kappas of .70 or higher).
 In Round 3, 3 coders were used (all with kappas of .75 or higher).
 In Round 4, 4 coders were used (all with kappas of .74 or higher).
 In Round 5, 5 coders were used (all with kappas of .65 or higher).
-Weighted kappas for scores of 4 or 5 vs. 0 to 3 were above .80 for all coders at each round.
+Weighted kappas for scores of 4 or 5 vs. 0 to 3 were above .75 for all coders at each round.

-III.L.
+III.M.
 Income Imputations

 Multiple (5) imputed values of total annual income are provided in Rounds 1, 3 and 5 (ia#toincim1 -5).
 The values reflect either individual income or income for couples for those currently married or living with a partner.
 An extensive battery of income and asset items was administered in Rounds 1 and 5, and a brief battery in Round 3.
 For details on Round 1 income imputation procedures see Montaquila, Freedman, and Kasper (2012); for Round 3 see Montaquila, Freedman, and Kasper (2015); for Round 5 see DeMatteis, Freedman, and Kasper (2016).
+Note that in Round 1 the imputed variables combine reported and imputed values (which can be distinguished using flags provided).
+In Rounds 3 and 5, the imputed values provide only the imputed values; users must combine reported and imputed values to make a new variable in these rounds.